Select one of our projects below (listed a-z) to learn more.

 - Multicenter cohort study of out-of-hospital pediatric cardiac arrest (Moler 2011 PMC3297020)

-- Therapeutic Hypothermia after Pediatric Cardiac Arrest Trial: The Vanguard Phase Experience and Implications for other Trials (Pemberton 2013 PMC Journal - in process)
+- Therapeutic Hypothermia after Pediatric Cardiac Arrest Trial: The Vanguard Phase Experience and Implications for other Trials (Pemberton 2013 PMC3540393)

-- Rationale, Timeline, Study Design and Protocol Overview of the Therapeutic Hypothermia After Pediatric Cardiac Arrest (THAPCA) Trials (Moler 2013 PMC Journal - in process)
+- Rationale, Timeline, Study Design and Protocol Overview of the Therapeutic Hypothermia After Pediatric Cardiac Arrest (THAPCA) Trials (Moler 2013 PMC23842585)

 The purpose of this study is to evaluate a strategy for ventilator management (ventilator management protocol) that was developed in adult intensive care units for patients with Acute Lung Injury (ALI) or Acute Respiratory Distress Syndrome (ARDS).
 The goal is to evaluate the extent to which this ventilator management protocol needs to be changed to make it acceptable for use in the pediatric ICU.
 We are evaluating the size and scale (granularity) of the data input into the protocol and the granularity of recommendations for changes to ventilator settings.
 A ventilator management protocol that is scaled for pediatric use could support future research studies in the CPCCRN network and in other PICUs.
 The project is supported by Award Number R21HD061870 from the Eunice Kennedy Shriver National Institute Of Child Health & Human Development.